JamesGomatos/Workout/README.md

 ### Follow a workout
 Send A HTTP POST request to the route: https://limitless-sea-87001.herokuapp.com/follow/workout/:id

 ### Unfollow a workout

 Send a HTTP DELETE request to the route: https://limitless-sea-87001.herokuapp.com/unfollow/workout/:id

+## Lineitem Routes
+Below are the routes used to access the Read and Delete operations related to lineitems

+### Add A Exercise Or Lineitem To A Workout

+Send a HTTP POST request to the route: https://limitless-sea-87001.herokuapp.com/add/line-item

+The body of the request should contain the workout_id and the exercise_id in JSON notation
+#### For example:
+           {
+                "workout_id": 1,
+                "exercise_id": 2
+           }

+### Remove A Exercise Or Lineitem From A Workout

+Send a HTTP DELETE request to the route: https://limitless-sea-87001.herokuapp.com/delete/line-item

+The body of the request should contain the workout_id and the exercise_id in JSON notation
+#### For example:
+           {
+                "workout_id": 1,
+                "exercise_id": 2
+           }